 Vegan Bacon: You might think it’s strange, but I promise you vegan bacon is delicious!
 Made from nutritious foods like carrots, tempeh, eggplant, or coconut flakes, this latest vegan obsession is a blessing to those committed to the vegan lifestyle, but who are constantly thinking about crispy, greasy goodness.
 Visit YamChops to try the delicious bacon bits made out of coconut!

 If you want all of this yummy food in one place, you can!
-Veg Food Fest 2016 is taking place from September 9-11 at Harbourfront Centre in Toronto.
+Veg Food Fest 2017 takes place from September 8-10 at Harbourfront Centre in Toronto.
 Don’t miss it!